 So why should parents consider Franklin Academy ?

-When you take into consideration and weight all the other particulars such as full size tracks, weight and exercise rooms, an assortment of extracurricular activities and a plethora of sports and clubs associated with the school, they above average in state scores, plus the rigor of their curriculum it's no wonder that attending Franklin is an easy decision which is bound to positively impact your children's education.
+Not to overlook is that when you take into consideration and weight all the other particulars such as full size tracks, weight and exercise rooms, an assortment of extracurricular activities and a plethora of sports and clubs associated with the school, they above average in state scores, plus the rigor of their curriculum it's no wonder that attending Franklin is an easy decision which is bound to positively impact your children's education.

 As of this date there are currently six Franklin Academy campuses in the State of Florida with plans to expand.